Towards Automated Network Mitigation Analysis (extended): Related Work

-Mitigation analysis models not only the attacker, but also the defender, and in that sense relates to game-theoretic security models.
+Stackelberg planning~\cite{aaai-stackelberg} models not only the attacker, but also the defender, and in that sense relates to more general game-theoretic security models.
 The most prominent application of such models thus far concerns physical infrastructures and defenses (\eg\ \cite{tambe:11}), quite different from the network security setting.
-A line of research considers attack-defense trees (\eg\ \cite{kordy:etal:fast-10,kordy:etal:qest-13}, not based on standard sequential decision making formalisms.
-Some research considers pentesting but from a very abstract theoretical perspective \cite{boehme:felegyhazi:gamesec-10}.
-A basic difference to most game-theoretic models is that our mitigation analysis does not consider arbitrarily long exchanges of action and counter-action, but only a single such exchange: defender applies network fixes, attacker attacks the fixed network.
-The latter relates to Stackelberg competitions, yet with interacting state-space search models underlying each side of the game.
+A line of research considers attack-defense trees (\eg~\cite{kordy:etal:fast-10,kordy:etal:qest-13}), not based on standard sequential decision making formalisms.
+Some research considers pentesting but from an abstract theoretical perspective~\cite{boehme:felegyhazi:gamesec-10}.
+A basic difference to most game-theoretic models is that our mitigation analysis does not consider arbitrarily long exchanges of action and counter-action, but only a single such exchange: defender applies network fixes, attacker attacks the fixed network. \begin{full} The latter relates to Stackelberg competitions, yet with interacting state-space search models underlying each side of the game. \end{full}